-When it comes to checking the data for errors, I prefer to eyeball the data in Excell – it just makes it easier to spot the errors and you can use formulas to do some of the hard work.
+When it comes to checking the data for errors, I prefer to eyeball the data in Excel – it just makes it easier to spot the errors and you can use formulas to do some of the hard work.

 Finally, recognise that some salespeople may be dyslexic.
-They are persuasive talkers, but not so great on spelling.
+They are persuasive talkers, but not so great at spelling.
 Use drop-down menus and tick boxes as much as possible in your CRM to limit the keystrokes.

 Fix the negatives in your marketing to get a positive result.